 When I was at school the first all-in-one cake I ever made was called Lemon Crisp.
-So I thought I would re-invent the cake today by adding cocoa and changing the lemon juice for orange juice.
+So I thought I would re-invent the cake today by adding cocoa and changing the lemon juice for orange juice to make Easy Chocolate Orange Cake.
 After suffering the day from hell; having the car pebble dashed by a digger on a building site and then having the car dented by a runaway shopping trolley 2 minutes later, my children and I were happy to sit down with a cup of tea and a slice of cake at the end of a horrendous day!
 Who says lightning doesn’t strike twice?

 A friend of mine from Australia recently e-mailed me to say that my blog looked great but it was too bad that she couldn’t cook.
 Well this one’s for you Julie, no skill required, just reading and whisking!

 This cake would be the ideal cake for children to make for Father’s Day and would also be great for a school cake bake.
 It stays really moist and tastes just a good on day 3 as it does on day 1.

 I never fail to get excited when I see a bowl of ingredients like this ….

 After all the excitement of the day I forgot to cut the cake up into 3 rows of 4 slices for the photo but you could do it how you like!

 I do hope you try my easy all-in-one cake but for more easy cake inspiration you might like: